dkfbasel/hot-reload/readme.md

 ```

-It will load the development images specified - which allows for versioning
+It will load the development images specified, which allows for versioning
-of the containers - starts up all containers and start the hot-reload development.
+of the containers, starts up all containers and start the hot-reload development.

-Please note that we usually employ additional services in other docker containers
-- such as a db container - and connect all services through a network.
+Please note that we usually employ additional services in other docker containers, such as a db container, and connect all services through a network.

 All external golang packages should be vendored in the vendor directory.
 The
 container will not attempt to install any go packages - this will ensure full